vitelabs/vite-wiki/docs/api/rpc/wallet.md

 :::

 ### wallet_lock
-加锁账户
+Lock the specified EntropyStore

 - **Parameters**:
-	- `string` : EntropyStore的绝对路径，如果EntropyStore文件在标准钱包目录下，只要传文件名就可以，标准的文件名是用0号地址命名
+	- `string` : The absolute file path of the EntropyStore, or EntropyStore name if the file is in standard directory.
+The standard EntropyStore name is Address 0.

 - **Returns**: